mauger1998/mauger1998/README.md

-### Hi there 👋 Front End Dev and Designer, I love to make 3D Animations!
+### Hi there 👋 Founder of Island Web Design, Frontend Dev and Designer

-- 🔭 I’m currently working on Task Manager App, Local Business Website (Freelance), Portfolio Website, ThreeJs Journey
+- 🔭 I’m currently working on...
+New Image Hairdresser Website, Island Web Design Website, A Few Other Client Websites, AI Side Project Using ChatGpt api

-- 🌱 I’m currently learning ReactJs, C, Advanced HTML & CSS, NodeJs, Backend, ThreeJs
+- 🌱 I’m currently learning...
+ThreeJs, OpenAi Api, Rive Animation Platform, Spline

-- 👯 I’m looking to collaborate on ... if anybody would like to collaborate on anything or contribute to any of my work just let me know
+- 👯 I’m looking to collaborate on ... if anybody would like to collaborate on anything or contribute to any of my work or businesses just let me know

-- 🤔 I’m looking for help with finding a job in the industry
+- 🤔 I’m looking for help with... training the gpt3 api

-- 💬 Ask me about anything related to Blockchain or Crypto!
+- 💬 Ask me about anything related to...
+Blockchain or Crypto or Business!

-- 📫 How to reach me: Twitter: @jordannotaguru Email: maugthewebdev@gmail.com
+- 📫 How to reach me: Twitter: @jordannotaguru Email: jordan@islandwebdesign.net